A Sermon Preached by Canon Simon Butler at the Carol Service

 He came with Love: Rejoice!
 Rejoice!

 Year after year we gather to hear the story of Jesus’ birth even when all the world is not sane.
-We raise our songs at Christmas with joyful voice, or perhaps this year, very quietly under our breath, because although we know sorrow and despair and uncertainty, we celebrate that Love with a capital ‘L’ has been birthed into the messiness of our world, right into the middle of it.
-Love has a name: he is called Jesus, Saviour.
+We raise our songs throughout Advent with joyful voice because although we know sorrow and despair and uncertainty, Love has been birthed into the messiness of our world, right into the middle of it.

 Jesus is being born where we need him most.
 In the messes.
 In the hard places.
 In the dark and desperate places.
 In the lonely and lost places.
 In the places and with the people who seem too far gone.
 Jesus is born into exactly those kinds of places and he spends his life with the most vulnerable and ostracized and broken-hearted of people.